 |Nassau||New Providence||Acklins||Acklins||M, Fr|

-Flamingos can be found throughout the islands, but larger colonies are visible in Floreana Island, Isabela Island, Santiago, Rabida Island.
+Flamingos can be found throughout the islands, but larger colonies are visible on Floreana Island, Isabela Island, Santiago, and Rabida Island.

 I hope you enjoyed the article and found it useful.